 Top program tip – Investors and industry insiders love prototypes; university partners who can assist with prototypes help programs and startups translate the effectiveness and importance of the product or service to potential investors, government partners and the public.

 In the case of the UBI Global World Benchmark Study 17/18, the definition of human resources as part of a program’s service portfolio goes beyond the basic principles of recruiting and onboarding.
 In the case of the top-ranked programs, human resources are the actual people provided to the startup as part of the service portfolio.

 Top-ranked programs know that universities are a gold mine of qualified, educated potential employees and staff for their startups.
 Working closely with research and development teams in the university puts healthy programs in touch with a vast network of faculty and students that become collaborators and even employees and officers of the graduate companies.

-UBI Global is busy mapping, highlighting and connecting the world of business incubation through our World Benchmark Study 17/18, which is available here.
+UBI Global is busy mapping, highlighting and connecting the world of business incubation through our World Benchmark Study 17/18.
 Join our network of more than 700 member organizations worldwide that count on us to provide the best practices and tips from top university-linked programs.
-The World Benchmark Study for 2019/2020 is under way.
-Sign up here to be included!
-Membership with UBI Global is just a few clicks away, but the information your program will gain lasts a lifetime.